hanabi/hanabi.github.io/Reference.md

 #### Positional Clues

+What is a *Positional Clue*?

+* *Positional Clues* correspond to a slot number:
+  * A number positional clue corresponds directly to the slot number.
+For example, a number 3 clue means to play slot 3.
+  * A color positional clue corresponds to the stack order.
+For example, green (the second stack from the left) means to play slot 2.

+Do I discard cards touched as a *Positional Clue*?

+* *Good Touch Principle* does **not** apply to cards touched as *Positional Clues*.
+They should be discarded exactly like an unclued card would.
+  * The exception to this is if the card is known to be useful to the team (e.g. a 3 when no 3's are currently played).

+What clues count as a *Positional Clue*

 * Any clue that looks like one of the following is now a *Positional Clue* instead:
   * a *Double Finesse* or a *Triple Finesse* where one player has to blind-play **two or more** cards
   * a *Double Bluff* or a *Triple Bluff*